The secret to exploring Australia on a budget

 However, as the local experts that we are, we have managed to master the art of getting by on a budget.
 And as the lovely people that we are, we’ve decided to share these secrets with you guys.

 So, what is the secret to travelling Australia on a budget?

-Well, it’s not always as simple and doing this and that to save your bucks (Aussie slang for dollars), most of the time it works best if you do your research and establish what it is you to do in Australia and where you want to go when you’re here.
-Australia is the sixth largest country in the world (about the same size as mainland USA) so you’re definitely not short of options.
+First, get your Australia Visa!
+And, while doing this and that to save your bucks (Aussie slang for dollars), most of the time it works best if you do your research and establish what it is you want to do in Australia and where you want to go when you’re here.
+Australia is the sixth-largest country in the world (about the same size as mainland USA) so you’re definitely not short of options.

 Think about how much time you have and then make a wish list of all your must-do’s and see’s in Australia.
 If you’ve only got 2 weeks then it wouldn’t make much sense to be flying from Sydney to Cairns to Perth.
 You’ll spend half the trip sitting in airports and, we’ll tell you now, there isn’t anything special about Australian airports.
 So, if your time is limited then pick a couple of cities – preferably ones that are close together – that are highest on your list and then start planning your trip.